 From time to time, the Foundation undertakes its own projects, either in partnership with other organizations or independently, to achieve outcomes that further our legislated purpose and mission.

-Through a series of reports, REFBC will report on key data points that affect our interests in freshwater, local food and the built environment.
+Through a series of reports, REFBC will collect and share key data points that affect our interests in freshwater, local food and the built environment.

 BC Freshwater Legacy Initiative

 A partnership between REFBC, Tides Canada and other funders, the Freshwater Legacy Initiative will help build community capacity to ensure the successful development of watershed governance institutions.

 In 2015, we began research on the state of built environment sustainability in BC.
 Our research included an examination of current trends, a public opinion poll and recommendations for making our built spaces more sustainable.